DIY Fall Design Tips for Your Curb Appeal

 Project #3: Welcome Sign

 Creat an inviting feel to your home this fall with a blackboard “Welcome” or “Happy Fall” sign on your door.
-Remind passersby what the season is really about and draw focus toward your festive fall entryway.
+Remind passersby what the season is really about and draw attention toward your festive fall entryway.